Javi-CD/to-do-list-api/README.md

 ## License

-This project is under the MIT license -see the file [License](LICENSE) For details.
+This project is under the MIT license -see the file [LICENCE](LICENSE) For details.